HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-05-a-relative-the-dag.md

 The problem is the following: transaction size can only be decreased by so much, as transactions are quite compact already, and even if you could shrink a transaction to a tenth of its size, this would only increase throughput from 7 to 70 transactions per second (for Bitcoin).
 Not exactly Visa level.
 Raising the block size limit comes at the expanse of mining centralization, as fewer people can compete in the competitive mining industry, when hardware and network requirements increase.
 Decreasing the block interval leads to more orphaned blocks and is limited by network synchronization time across the globe.
 An increase in block size also increases the orphan rate because propagation time is increased linearly with it.
 A high rate of orphaned blocks reduce the overall security of the protocol, because honest hash power is "wasted" and does not contribute to the security of the ledger.

++++ Graphic Scaling

 There are generally three approaches to scalability:

-+++ Graphic Scaling

-- Second-layer technologies like [payment channels]({{ site.baseurl }}{% post_url /technology/expert/2022-04-04-state-and-payment-channels %}) which are used in the *Lightning Network* that take transactions off-chain with the option to settle on-chain at any time.
+- Second-layer technologies like [payment- or state channels]({{ site.baseurl }}{% post_url /technology/expert/2022-04-04-state-and-payment-channels %}) which are used in the *Lightning Network* that take transactions off-chain with the option to settle on-chain at any time.

 - [*Sidechain*]({{ site.baseurl }}{% post_url /horizen/expert/2028-01-03-sidechains %}) approaches, which can best be described as a parallelization of blockchains.
 Assets can be transferred from one chain to another via a *two-way peg* (2WP) and the transactional load is shared between the mainchain and its sidechains.